Architecture#

 CommandBehavior

-gh sr up / gh sr downStart or stop each instance (native process or container).
+gh sr up / gh sr downStart or stop each instance (native process or outer container).

 gh sr restartdown then up; stop errors are ignored before start.

-gh sr updateRemove local runner registration (native) or container (docker), then setup and start again—use when upgrading the runner stack.
+gh sr updateRemove local runner registration (native) or outer container (container mode), then setup and start again—use when upgrading the runner stack.

 gh sr cleanupDeletes offline runners from the GitHub API only; it does not remove local install dirs or Docker containers.

 gh sr service install / uninstall / statusNative runners only: install OS autostart (systemd on Linux, LaunchAgent on macOS, scheduled task at logon on Windows).
-Docker rows are skipped; containers already use Docker’s --restart unless-stopped.
+Container rows are skipped; outer containers use Docker’s --restart unless-stopped.
 After install, gh sr up and gh sr down start/stop the same supervisor instead of a bare nohup / Win32 process.
+All three service commands dispatch one SSH connection per host concurrently, so they complete in roughly the time it takes to reach the slowest single host; output order across hosts is non-deterministic.

 flowchart TD